Corrosion is best defined as the natural process by which materials are gradually destroyed by chemical reaction with its environment.

 What can I do about this?

-Removal of one – just one – of the three elements of the CORROSION TRIANGLE will almost completely stop this process, and lengthen the lifespan of you system.
+Removal of just one of the three elements of the corrosion triangle will almost completely stop this process, and lengthen the lifespan of your system.
 Let’s take a look:

 Can we take away the iron?
 Alternative pipe materials are incredibly expensive, and if you have an existing system, then the iron (in the steel) must stay.